Bricktech2000/Notes/notes/umwelt.md

 # Umwelt

-pronounced _oum-velt_

-_represents an organism's model of the world, the slice of their ecosystem that it can pick up on_
+_an organism's model of the world, the slice of its ecosystem it can pick up on_

 --- Wikipedia